 Partial Products Using an Area Model

-Allison Walhberg does a great explanation of how to use the area model with partial quotients.
+Allison Walhberg provides a great explanation of how to use the area model with partial quotients.

 Ways to Practice Long Division